varunoberoi/deepstream.io-website-old/pages/tutorials/deepstream-polymer.md

 #### Records

-Now you got a connection you can allow your elements to auto-sync their data with all other clients by simply using a `ds-record` element.
+Now you that you've a connection you can allow your elements to auto-sync their data with all other clients by simply using a `ds-record` element.
 This requires three attributes, the `name` to know what record to use, `data` to allow reading and writing to the record and `ds` to expose deepstream to the element.

 ```html
 <template>